talwrii/json-leaves/README.md

 You can also output JSON data with `--json` and include nodes as well as leaves with `--nodes`

+## Support
+If you found this piece of software useful you could give me money (maybe $2) on my [ko-fi](https://ko-fi.com/readwithai).

+You might consider [reviewing some of the other command-line tools I have created](https://readwithai.substack.com/p/my-productivity-tools) or [reading some of the things I have written](https://readwithai.substack.com/).
+Users of this tool might be particularly interested in [zshnip](https://github.com/facetframer/zshnip) of my notes on [drive by note taking with Obsidian](https://readwithai.substack.com/p/drive-by-note-taking-in-obsidian).

 ## About me
 I am **@readwithai**.
 I create tools for reading, research and agency sometimes using the markdown editor [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).